regalleuchte/autodarts/installation/ubuntu_2204/readme.md

 ## Add the current user to the video group to be able to access the cameras

 The cameras by default are not readable by everyone.
 So you need to add the user running autodarts to the group video.
+You can also replace $USER with your selected user name.

 `
-sudo addgroup user video
+sudo addgroup $USER video
 `

 ## Disable the graphical login and an annoying service